liquidovski/unofficial-proton-wiki/TroubleshootingDIY.md

 to use protonup-qt, get it from your distro's repo, compile from source or [use the flatpak](https://flathub.org/apps/net.davidotek.pupgui2).
 Installation instructions can be found at [protonup-qt's github repo](https://github.com/DavidoTek/ProtonUp-Qt#install-from-aur-arch-manjaro-endeavouros-etc)

+Usage:

-Usage: - Look for the ProtonUp-Qt desktop item in your applications menu.
+- Look for the ProtonUp-Qt desktop item in your applications menu.
   -Type `protonup-qt` into your terminal.

-Flatpak:
+Flatpak usage:

-- Look for the ProtonUp-Qt desktop item in your applications menu. - If you are using the flatpak, type `flatpak run net.davidotek.pupgui2` into your terminal.
+- Look for the ProtonUp-Qt desktop item in your applications menu.

+- If you are using the flatpak, type `flatpak run net.davidotek.pupgui2` into your terminal.

 then select `Steam` and click `Add version` and select `GE-Proton` under `Compatibility tool` to install Proton-GE